 Collaborating statisticians qualify for authorship on manuscripts and abstracts if the criteria listed below are met.
-These criteria are derived from the Journal of the American Medical Association's Authorship Criteria and Contributions Policy, and the International Council of Medical Journal Editors Requirements (ICMJE Website International Committee of Medical Journal Editors1 and Parker and Berman2.
-The latter states, "…the basis for authorship should be whether the statistician has made a scientific contribution to the project.")
-Based on these references, examples of these criteria include but are not limited to the following:
+These criteria are derived from the International Council of Medical Journal Editors Requirements and from Criteria for Authorship For Statisticians in Medical Papers, by Parker and Bergman, Stat.
+Med.
+17, 2289–2299 (1998).
+Based on these references, examples of these criteria include, but are not limited to, the following:

 - The statistician(s) contributes substantially to the conception and design of the research project (e.g., developing the analysis plan is a substantial contribution to the study design).

-- The statistician(s) performs statistical analysis and interpret results.
+- The statistician(s) interprets results and performs statistical analysis, data management, and data analysis.

 - The statistician(s) writes part of the manuscript describing which statistical methods were used or assists in writing other sections of the manuscript—including revisions.